lstvmarlon/git-training/README.md

 - `git merge <branch-name>` – Merge a branch into the current one
 - `git push origin main` – Push changes to the main branch
 - `git push -u origin <branch-name>` – Push a new branch to remote and set upstream

+## Git Commands I Learned i've learn in Acitvity 3

+- `For this GitHub collaboration task, I began by watching a video that explained how collaboration works using issues and pull requests.
+I then opened an issue in the main repository to describe a bug or feature request.
+After that, I created a new GitHub account to fork the main repository and made the necessary changes in the forked copy.
+Initially, I tried to push the changes directly to the main repository but encountered a permission error, as the new account had not been added as a collaborator.
+With the slight help of a developer who guided me on how to properly submit a pull request, I was able to push the changes to my forked repository and open a PR to the main repo.
+Since I had made little progress on my own during training, this guidance helped me better understand the process.
+Overall, this experience showed me how GitHub issues and pull requests help streamline collaboration by allowing contributors to communicate, review, and integrate changes in a structured and permission-based workflow.